industrial-web-apps/analytics/README.md

 # Analytics

+Why the fork?
+This fork was created to bump the Meteor version that can be used by this package.

 > Complete Google Analytics, Mixpanel, KISSmetrics (and more) integration for Meteor

 **NOTE:** This pkg is **no longer being actively maintained**, if you'd like to maintain this pkg please express interest by opening an issue.